Charlie Houng On Yee

-Charlie Houng On Yee, also known as Charlie Yee (7 July 1905 – 24 January 1996), was a Chinese-Australian man who worked as a tailor, gardener and businessman in Darwin, Northern Territory.
+Charlie Houng On Yee (餘洪安). also known as Charlie Yee (7 July 1905 – 24 January 1996), was a Chinese-Australian man who worked as a tailor, gardener and businessman in Darwin, Northern Territory.

 He was a resident of Darwin during the Bombing of Darwin and was subsequently evacuated from there for the remainder of World War II and, on his return, became a very involved member of the Chinese community.
 He would later lose his home in Cyclone Tracy.

 Life in the Northern Territory

 Houng On Yee was born in Darwin and was the third of four sons to Yee Hang Pew and his unnamed wife.
 The couple had migrated to Darwin some years before from China and, in Darwin, Hang Pew had become a well-known herbalist and operated herbalist businesses in Darwin, Sydney and Melbourne.
 At the age of five, Yee was sent to China for his education and did not return until 1923, when he was eighteen.

 When Yee returned to Darwin he became an apprentice tailor at Toy Sing Loong and Company where he worked as an indentured worker, over the 3 years he worked there he received a total amount of £80 for this period.
 This meant that, while there, he made all of his own clothes and shoes as he could not afford to buy any.

 On 12 May 1930 he married Myrtle Fong, who became Myrtle Houng On Yee, and their wedding was celebrated by 90 guests at the Kuo Ming Tang buildings in Darwin's Chinatown, on Cavenagh Street.
 After the wedding they honeymooned in China for a year.
 On their return they lived with Selina Hassan.
 Yee returned to work as a tailor but soon obtained a contract to sell Malvern Star bicycles, and he and Myrtle established a laundry business.
 This laundry business predominately served army and bank personnel and government workers.
 This was hard and hot work as they used copper boilers, scrubbed the clothes by hand and ironed with wood-heated irons.
 Despite this they struggled to make money.

 In later years they entered into a partnership with two of Myrtle's brothers, Ernest and William Fong, and operated the Darwin Aerated Waters soft drink factory which continued until the outbreak of World War II when the factory was taken over by the Army.
 It was returned to them after the war.